 Say for a moment that there is a kernel of truth in these legends.
 Indulge me, please.
 I saw many things on the Western Front; the best of man, the worst of man.
 The question I ask myself about the nightmare situation I described is: will we even make it that far?
 What if the merest start of these end times is enough to push humanity over the edge?
 And are the horrors we have seen in this war-blighted century the beginning of our descent?” – Col. Arthur Pickering (Ret’d), Hastings, 17 March 1938

-World War Cthulhu is a new range of settings and scenarios for the Call of Cthulhu roleplaying game.
+World War Cthulhu is a range of settings and scenarios for the Call of Cthulhu roleplaying game.
 The core settings will focus on conflicts in the 20th Century, as players struggle against two existential threats – the influence of the Cthulhu Mythos, and humanity’s own darkest aspects.
-The first core setting is World War 2, with Cold War available in PDF now.
+The first core setting is World War 2, the second, Cold War.
 These are to be followed by the First World War and World War Three.

 World War Cthulhu: Cold War